Gareth Thomas (rugby union, born 1993)

 Gareth Thomas (born 2 August 1993) is a Welsh professional rugby union player who plays as a prop for United Rugby Championship club Ospreys and the Wales national team.

 Club career

 Thomas made his debut for the Ospreys regional team in 2014 having previously played for Carmarthen Quins, Llanelli RFC and Newcastle Emlyn RFC.
 He was also connected to the Scarlets region before joining the Ospreys.

-His cousin is Scarlets loosehead prop Steffan Thomas.
+His cousin is fellow Ospreys loosehead prop Steffan Thomas.

 International career

 Thomas was selected in the Wales squad for the 2021 July rugby union tests and made his debut off the bench against Canada.

 He was selected in the Wales squad for the 2021 Autumn Nations Series.

 Thomas started all three tests against South Africa in 2022, and part of a famous first Welsh victory on South African soil.

+Thomas was named in the squad for the 2026 Six Nations by Steve Tandy.